Still not sure what CPD means for you? Find out more about how CPD can benefit you and what you need to do to ensure maximum impact

 Stage 2: Act

 It's likely that your plan will include a mixture of keeping up to date with your area of expertise, learning about the external environment and developing new skills.
-You may also be considering a change in role or organisation.
-Whatever your plan involves, we have a range of resources that can help you get there.

 Stage 3: Reflect